Last Updated on April 14, 2023 by Jessica Lauren Vine

 Tax Deduction When Your RV Is Used as a Secondary Residence

-For you to get deductions on an RV as a secondary home, it needs to have a bed, cooking area and bathroom, in most cases.
-You should always check with your state’s laws to make sure.
+For you to get deductions on an RV as a secondary home, it needs to have a bed, cooking area, and bathroom, in most cases.
+You should always check your state’s laws to make sure.